wavefrontHQ/docs/pages/doc/wavefront_security.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: wavefront_security.html
-summary: Understand how VMware Aria Operations for Applications secures your data and supports fine-tuning security for your cluster.
+summary: Understand how VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) secures your data and supports fine-tuning security for your cluster.
 ---

-VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) protects your data and includes facilities for you to customize authentication and authorization.
+Tanzu Observability protects your data and includes facilities for you to customize authentication and authorization.

 This page gives a summary.
 * Download this [white paper](https://tanzu.vmware.com/content/white-papers/vmware-tanzu-observability-security-and-privacy) for a detailed discussion.
-* Download and review the [Cloud Security Alliance Consensus Assessments Initiative Questionnaire for VMware Aria Operations for Applications](https://cloudsecurityalliance.org/star/registry/vmware-inc/) for our consensus assessment questionnaire.
+* Download and review the [Cloud Security Alliance Consensus Assessments Initiative Questionnaire for VMware Tanzu Observability](https://cloudsecurityalliance.org/star/registry/vmware-inc/) for our consensus assessment questionnaire.

 ## Certifications

-Operations for Applications has successfully completed all requirements for the following certifications and reports:
+Tanzu Observability has successfully completed all requirements for the following certifications and reports:

 *	ISO 27001/27017/27018
 *	SOC 2 Type 1